What is Blockchain Technology? A Beginner’s Guide

 3.2.
 Transparency

 One of the most significant advantages of blockchain technology is its transparency.
-All transactions are recorded on a public ledger, and anyone with access to the network can view them.
-This transparency fosters trust among participants and reduces the likelihood of fraud and manipulation.
+The network records all transactions on a public ledger, allowing anyone with access to view them.

 3.3.
 Immutability